TheBoneJarmer/TiledCS/README.md

 ```

 ## Building
-You need the latest stable dotnet sdk to compile TiledCS as it makes use of modern C# features that may or may not be included in earlier versions.
+You need **.NET 6** to compile TiledCS as it makes use of modern C# features that may or may not be included in earlier versions.

 ## Version support
 If you want to know what package supports your version of Tiled, please read the package's description.
-The most recent package always supports the current Tiled version.

 ## Contribution
 Feel free to open up an issue with your question or request.
 If you do plan to make modifications to the code please open up an issue first with more details about what you'd like to change and why.
-If you open a pull request, please target the **develop** branch.
+If you open a pull request, please use the **develop** branch as both **source** and **target** branch.
 I follow the [GitFlow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ## Credits
-* A huge thanks to DelightedCat who created a MonoGame pipeline.
-Although the pipeline isn't officially included in this library (as we both agreed to keep it standalone and not engine-based), you can ask help and questions here as DelightedCat is an official maintainer.
 * A very respectful thank you to Goodlyay who introduced support for tile rotations aka flipped tiles and taught me about bitwise operators in C#.

 ## License